conversant/adlibs/README.md

 <a name="module_measurePerformance.provider"></a>

 ### measurePerformance.provider ⇒ <code>MeasurePerformance</code>
-Tie into an existing instance of the performance module
+Tie into an existing instance of the performance module.

 **Kind**: static property of <code>[measurePerformance](#module_measurePerformance)</code>